Unified Capacity Limit of Non-coherent Wideband Fading Channels: Bandwidth Occupancy Limit

-In Fig.~\ref{fig:3DCapInterpretation} we represent the upper bound to capacity as a field over the 2D plane $(\delta, B)$ with $B_cT_c=10^3$ and $P/N_0=20$dB.
-In the vertical cut for $\delta=1$ we also represent the lower bound using triangular bullets.
-Note that we intentionally choose a smaller value of $P/N_0$ to illustrate the details of the transition phase in capacity, which would otherwise be difficult to observe with practical value of $P/N_0 > 70$dB.
-On the $B$ axis, we can see that for fixed values of $\delta$ the capacity as a function of bandwidth is bell-shaped, grows at small bandwidth, reaches a maximum and then decreases to zero.
-Fig.~\ref{fig:2DCapInterpretation} provides a better perspective on the value of capacity upper bounds as a function of the bandwidth occupancy, where the optimal $(\delta B)^*$ that maximizes the capacity lower bound $R^{LB}$ and the range $[(\delta B)^-, (\delta B)^+]$ for the critical bandwidth occupancy $(\delta B)_{\mathrm{crit}}$ are also plotted.
-For bandwidth occupancy close to $(\delta B)_{\mathrm{crit}}$, capacity is nearly power-limited.
+In Fig.~\ref{fig:3DCapInterpretation} we represent the upper bound to capacity as a field over the 2D plane $(\delta, B)$ with $B_cT_c{=}10^3$ and $P/N_0{=}20$ dB.
+In the vertical cut for $\delta{=}1$ we also plot the lower bound using triangular bullets.
+Note that we intentionally choose a smaller value of $P/N_0$ to illustrate the details of the transition phase in capacity, which would otherwise be difficult to observe with typical values of $P/N_0{\sim}70$ dB~\cite{journals/twc/LozanoP12}.
+On the $B$-axis, we can see that for fixed values of $\delta$ the capacity as a function of bandwidth is bell-shaped, grows at small bandwidth, reaches a maximum and then decreases to zero.
+Fig.~\ref{fig:2DCapInterpretation} provides a better perspective on the value of capacity upper bounds as a function of the bandwidth occupancy $\delta B$, where the optimal $(\delta B)^*$ that maximizes the capacity lower bound $R^{LB}$ and the range $[(\delta B)^-, (\delta B)^+]$ for the critical bandwidth occupancy $(\delta B)_{\mathrm{crit}}$ are also plotted.
 For different level of peakiness $\delta$, the peak values of capacity are the same but appear at different bandwidth $B$, and in fact all points with identical value $\delta B$ have the same lower/upper bounds.
-Our analysis recovers previous results for non-peaky signals by setting $\delta=1$, producing a finite critical bandwidth.
-It also captures the classical results for infinite-fourth-moment signals by taking $\delta\rightarrow0$, which takes the critical bandwidth occupancy point further into higher bandwidths satisfying $\displaystyle \lim_{\delta\to0}\frac{(B\delta)_{\mathrm{crit}}}{\delta}=\infty$.
+Our analysis recovers previous results for non-peaky signals by setting $\delta{=}1$, producing a finite critical bandwidth.
+It also recovers the capacity with infinite-fourth-moment signals by taking $\delta{\rightarrow}0$, which drives the critical bandwidth occupancy point further into higher bandwidths satisfying $\displaystyle \lim_{\delta\to0}\frac{(\delta B)_{\mathrm{crit}}}{\delta}=\infty$.